 Your FUTA tax depositing schedule depends on your FUTA tax liability.
 Some employers must deposit quarterly while others (e.g. most small businesses) deposit annually.
 Here’s the breakdown.

 If your FUTA tax liability is less than $500 for a quarter, you must carry it forward to the next quarter.
 The process continues until your cumulative FUTA tax liability exceeds $500.
 When this happens, deposit your FUTA tax for that quarter.
 If you reach the fourth quarter and still have a FUTA tax liability under $500, you can make an EFT deposit, pay the taxes with a credit card, or pay with your Form 940 by January 31.

 If your FUTA tax is more than $500 for a quarter, you must make quarterly deposits.
 You have a month after the end of the quarter to deposit FUTA taxes.
 For example, the year’s first quarter ends on March 31.
 If you’re paying FUTA tax for the first quarter, deposit your taxes by April 30.

 |Quarter||Quarter End Date||FUTA Tax Due Date|

 (April, May, June)

 If the due date falls on a weekend or legal holiday, make your deposit on the next business day.

 FUTA tax reporting

-Form 940 is an annual form.
+Form 940 is an annual form that covers all of your employees.
 File it by January 31 each year for the previous calendar year.
-For example, if you owed FUTA tax in 2019, you must file Form 940 by January 31, 2020.
+For example, if you owed FUTA tax in one year, you must file Form 940 by January 31 of the following year.

-If you made all your quarterly deposits on time, you can file Form 940 by February 10.
+If you made all your quarterly deposits on time, complete Form 940 by February 10.